Sintra’s Hidden Gem: Why Biester Palace Should Be on Your Radar

 There are, of course, flowers of all sorts — even in February.

-And if that’s not enough, you can go to the greenhouses to see ferns, bromeliads, and orchids.
+And if that’s not enough, you can go into the greenhouses to see ferns, bromeliads, and orchids.

 Some of the trees in the park are signed, which is good for those people interested in tree ID.
 But these aren’t just scientific analyses — the signage also makes reference to history and mythology, and every single one ends in a quote (for the linden, they offer this bit from Oscar Wilde: “and sweet the fretful swarms of grumbling bees / that round and round the linden blossoms play”).